-September 30th is now a federal statutory holiday to recognize the tragic history and ongoing legacy of residential schools.
+September 30th is now a federal and provincial statutory holiday to recognize the tragic history and ongoing legacy of residential schools.
 On this day and every day, we are encouraged to reflect on the intergenerational harm that residential schools have caused Indigenous families and communities, and to honour those who have been affected by this injustice.

-Join us on Saturday, September 30 in honour of the National Day for Truth and Reconciliation.
+Join us on Monday, September 30 in honour of the National Day for Truth and Reconciliation.
 We invite you to experience and connect with immersive programming and storytelling of Skwxwú7mesh and Líl̓wat7úl at the SLCC, the living culture of the original people of the shared territory where Whistler resides.

 For the Skwxwú7mesh Lilwat7úl Cultural Centre, this is why we exist.
 Our beams raised up by our Elders.
 Shared with our voices.
 We are here for a purpose, because our culture was silenced for so long.